pcaly626/kp_api/README.md

 ## Lesson 4 - Models

-1. create a new app called `sinapore_districts`

-2. There will be a new app.
-Inside go to the `models.py` file and create this model,
+1. Go inside the backend app to the `models.py` file and add this code,

 `class SinaporeDistrict(models.Model):
     name = models.CharField(max_length=50)